OphidiaBigData/ophidia-analytics-framework/README.md

 $ ./configure --help
 ```

-to see all available options, like --prefix for explicitly specifying the installation base directory.</br>
+to see all available options.

-If you want to use the program system-wide, remember to add its installation directory to your PATH.</br>
+If you want to use the program system-wide, remember to add its installation directory to your PATH.

 ### How to Launch